 We will not receive any of the proceeds from the sale of the securities by the Selling Securityholders.
 We will receive proceeds from the exercise of the Warrants if the Warrants are exercised for cash.
 However, the exercise price of the Public Warrants and Private Warrants is \$11.50 per share, and the exercise price of the PIPE Warrants is \$12.50 per share, each of which exceeds \$10.50, the closing price of our Common Stock on the NYSE on November 10, 2022.
 The likelihood that warrant holders will exercise the Warrants and any cash proceeds that we would receive is dependent upon the market price of our Common Stock.
-If the market price for our Common Stock is less than \$11.50 per share, in the case of the PIPE Warrants, we believe warrant holders will be unlikely to exercise their Warrants.
+If the market price for our Common Stock is less than \$11.50 per share, in the case of the Pivate Warrants and Public Warrants, or \$12.50 per share, in the case of the PIPE Warrants, we believe warrant holders will be unlikely to exercise their Warrants.
 We will pay the expenses associated with registering the sales by the Selling Securityholders, as described in more detail in the section titled "Use of Proceeds" appearing elsewhere in this prospectus.

-Prior to the Special Meeting (as defined below), holders of 16,517,276 Class A Ordinary Shares exercised their right to redeem their shares for cash at a redemption price of approximately \$10.04 per share, for an aggregate redemption amount of \$165,917,276 Class A Ordinary Shares exercised their right to redeem their shares for cash at a redemption price of approximately \$10.04 per share, for an aggregate redemption amount of \$165,917,910 million, representing approximately 71.8% of the total Class A Ordinary Shares then outstanding.
-The Selling Securityholders can sell, under this prospectus, up to 105,680,194 shares of Common Stock constituting approximately 96.6% of our issued and outstanding Common Stock as of November 1, 2022 (assuming the exercise in full of all of the Warrants and after giving effect to the 84,793 lnitial Commitment Shares of Common Stock in the public market by the Selling Securityholders and/or by our other existing securityholders, or the perception that those sales might occur, could result in a significant decline in the public trading price of our Common Stock and could impair our ability to raise capital through the sale of additional equity securities.
+Prior to the Special Meeting (as defined below), holders of 16,517,276 Class A Ordinary Shares exercised their right to redeem their shares for cash at a redemption price of approximately \$10.04 per share, for an aggregate redemption amount of \$165.9 million, representing approximately 71.8% of the total Class A Ordinary Shares then outstanding.
+The Selling Securityholders can sell, under this prospectus, up to 105,680,194 shares of Common Stock constituting approximately 96.6% of our issued and outstanding Common Stock as of November 1, 2022 (assuming the exercise in full of all of the Warrants and after giving effect to the \$4,793 Initial Commitment Shares (as defined below) to BRPC II (as defined below) in connection with the entrance into the Committed Equity Financing (as defined below)).
+Sales of a substantial number of shares of Common Stock in the public market by the Selling Securityholders and/or by our other existing securityholders, or the perception that those sales might occur, could result in a significant decline in the public trading price of our Common Stock and could impair our ability to raise capital through the sale of additional equity securities.
 Despite such a decline in the public trading price, certain Selling Securityholders may still experience a positive rate of return on the securities they purchased due to the lower price that they purchased their shares and/or warrants compared to other public investors and be incentivized to sell its securities when others are not.
-Based on the closing price of s10.00 per share) and Amprius Holdings may experience potential profit of up to \$9.01 per share (assuming the Sponsor IPO Shares were purchased at a price of \$10.00 per share) and Amprius Holdings may experience potential profit of the price of the Common Stock exceeds \$10.00 per share, the holders of Public Warrants may experience potential profit if the price of the Common Stock exceeds \$10.00 per share, the holders of public Warrants may experience potential profit if th
+Based on the closing price of our Common Stock on November 10, 2022, owners of the Sponsor may experience potential profit of up to \$9.15 per share.
+The PIPE Investors may experience potential profit if the price of the Common Stock exceeds \$10.00 per share, the holders of Public Warrants and Private Warrants may experience potential profit if the price of the Common Stock exceeds \$10.00 per share, the holders of Public Warrants and Private Warrants may experience potential profit if the price of the Common Stock exc